-- Interactive Map for the 2015 World Population Data Sheet - Digital Visualization - World Population Clock - Graphics from the 2015 World Population Data Sheet
+- Interactive Map for the 2016 World Population Data Sheet - Digital Visualization on world population projections - World Population Clock - Insights from the 2016 World Population Data Sheet

 Also valuable is PRB's Population Handbook 6th edition (2011).

 These lessons may also be used with PRB's online DataFinder, a searchable database that includes all the data from the most recent PRB World Population Data Sheet.
 Data can be displayed as a map, chart, or table, and downloaded into Excel.